obonaventure/cnp3/book/transport/tcp.rst

 TCP congestion control
 ----------------------

 In the previous sections, we have explained the mechanisms that TCP uses to deal with transmission errors and segment losses.
-In an heterogeneous network such as the Internet or enterprise IP networks, endsystems have very different performances.
+In a heterogeneous network such as the Internet or enterprise IP networks, endsystems have very different levels of performance.
 Some endsystems are highend servers attached to 10 Gbps links while others are mobile devices attached to a very low bandwidth wireless link.
-Despite of this huge difference in terms of performance, the mobile device should be able to efficiently exchange segments with the highend server.
+Despite these huge differences in performance, a mobile device should be able to efficiently exchange segments with a highend server.

 .. index:: TCP self clocking

-To better understand this problem, let us consider the scenario shown in the figure below where a server (`A`) attached to a `10 Mbps` link is sending TCP segments to a laptop (`C`) attached to a `2 Mbps` link.
+To understand this problem better, let us consider the scenario shown in the figure below, where a server (`A`) attached to a `10 Mbps` link is sending TCP segments to a laptop (`C`) attached to a `2 Mbps` link.

 .. figure:: svg/tcp-2mbps.png
    :align: center